hivelocity/ladon/README.md

 and large organizations.
 Ladon is inspired by [AWS IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).

 Ladon officially ships with an exemplary in-memory and SQL (officially supported: MySQL 5.5+, PostgreSQL 9.2+) storage implementations.
-Community-supported adapters are available for [CockroachDB](https://github.com/wehco/ladon-crdb).

-Ladon is now considered stable.

----

-ORY builds solutions for better internet security and accessibility.
-We have a couple more projects you might enjoy:

-* **[Hydra](https://github.com/ory/hydra)**, a security-first open source OAuth2 and OpenID Connect server for new and existing infrastructures that uses Ladon for access control.
-* **[ORY Editor](https://github.com/ory/editor)**, an extensible, modern WYSI editor for the web written in React.
-* **[Fosite](https://github.com/ory/fosite)**, an extensible security first OAuth 2.0 and OpenID Connect SDK for Go.
-* **[Dockertest](https://github.com/ory/dockertest)**: Write better integration tests with dockertest!

 ---